abtion/guidelines/career/product_manager_career_ladder.md

 **Technical skills**

--   Is focused on introducing new tech in order to improve our products based on needs of employees and clients
+-   Is focused on introducing new tech in order to improve our products based on needs of employees and clients.

 -   Works with CTO and principal engineers to improve and consolidate the usability of tools within the organization.